nekocode/create-android-kotlin-app/README.md

 # README

+Create android kotlin app from template.

-This project shows how to build an android application with kotlin and some other useful libraries.
-It imports the [Meepo](https://github.com/nekocode/Meepo) library to create activity & broadcast routers.
+This template project imports the [Meepo](https://github.com/nekocode/Meepo) library to create activity & broadcast routers.
 And use kotlin language sugars to make their usages simpler.
 For example:

 ```kotlin
 // Goto a new activity